 Plano is a large city located in the state of Texas.
 With a population of 289,547 people and 72 constituent neighborhoods, Plano is the ninth largest community in Texas.

 Plano home prices are not only among the most expensive in Texas, but Plano real estate also consistently ranks among the most expensive in America.

 Also of interest is that Plano has more people living here who work in computers and math than 95% of the places in the US.

-Plano is a very ethnically-diverse city.
+Plano is an extremely ethnically-diverse city.
 The people who call Plano home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Plano residents report their race to be White, followed by Asian.
 Plano also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.69% of the city’s residents.
-Important ancestries of people in Plano include English, Irish, Italian, and French .
+People of Hispanic or Latino origin account for 15.76% of the city’s residents.
+Important ancestries of people in Plano include German, English, Irish, Italian, and Scottish.

 The most common language spoken in Plano is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Langs. of India.